peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Parameter names are case-insensitive and no meaning is attached to the order in which they appear.
 It is an error for a specific parameter to be specified more than once.

-There is no defined syntax for parameter values.
-Therefore, registrations MUST specify parameter value syntax.
-Additionally, some transports impose restrictions on parameter value syntax, so care needs be taken to limit the use of potentially problematic syntaxes; e.g., pure binary valued parameters, while permitted in some protocols, are best avoided.
+There is no defined syntax for parameter values; therefore, it MUST be specified upon registration.
+Additionally, some transports impose restrictions on parameter value syntax, so care needs be taken to limit the use of potentially problematic syntaxes; for example, binary valued parameters, while permitted in some protocols, are best avoided.

 Note that a protocol can impose further restrictions on parameter value syntax, depending on how it chooses to represent parameters.
 Both MIME {{!RFC2045}} {{?RFC2231}} and HTTP {{!RFC9110}} {{?RFC8187}} allow binary parameters as well as parameter values expressed in a specific charset, but other protocols may be less flexible.

-New parameters SHOULD NOT be defined as a way to introduce new functionality in types registered in the standards tree, although new parameters MAY be added to convey additional information that does not otherwise change existing functionality.
+Types already registered in the standards tree SHOULD NOT have new functionality added through the definition of new parameters subsequent to the original registration.
+New parameters MAY be used to convey additional information that does not otherwise change existing functionality.
 An example of this would be a "revision" parameter to indicate a revision level of an external specification such as JPEG.
 Similar behavior is encouraged for media types registered in the vendor or personal trees, but is not required.

 Changes to parameters (including the introduction of new ones) is managed in the same manner as other changes to the media type; see {{change}}.